 Delta-8-THC and Delta-9-THC can be thought of as cousins.
 Both tetrahydrocannabinols are compounds naturally found in hemp and cannabis plants and are chemically similar.
 The only difference is a particular chemical bond that appears on the eighth versus ninth carbon.
 Both react with our endocannabinoid systems (ECS) in a similar fashion and offer mood elevating, anti-nausea benefits and more.
 (Scroll down to for links to scientific studies.)

 Of course, many people want to know, will Delta-8-THC get me high?
 The answer is: yes, delta-8-THC can be intoxicating.

-Scientific research and anecdotal reports show that Delta-8-THC offers a smoother, milder high and is about half to two-thirds as intoxicating as Delta-9-THC.
+Anecdotal reports say that Delta-8-THC offers a smoother, milder high and is about half to two-thirds as intoxicating as Delta-9-THC.

-People who have taken Delta-8-THC report feeling a relaxed, full body high without the racing thoughts, anxiety or paranoia that sometimes accompany the psychotropic effects of Delta-9-THC.
+Some people who have taken Delta-8-THC report feeling a relaxed, full body high with less risk of the racing thoughts, anxiety or paranoia that sometimes accompany the psychotropic effects of Delta-9-THC.

-What are THCV, CBN, CBG, CBC and CBDA?
+What are THCV, CBN, CBG, CBC, CBDA, and CBDV?